Willie Best: Motion pictures

 As a supporting actor, Best, like many black actors of his era, was regularly cast in domestic worker or service-oriented roles (though a few times he played the role echoing his previous occupation as a private chauffeur).
-He was often seen making a brief comic turn as a hotel, airline, or train porter, as well as an elevator operator, custodian, butler, valet, waiter, deliveryman, and once as a launch pilot (in the 1939 movie Mr. Moto in Danger Island).
+He was often seen making a brief comic turn as a hotel, airline, or train porter, as well as an elevator operator, custodian, butler, valet, waiter, deliveryman, and once as a launch pilot in the 1939 movie Mr. Moto in Danger Island.

 Willie Best received screen credit most of the time, which was unusual for "bit players"; most in the 1930s and 1940s were not accorded due credit.
 This also happened to white actors in small roles, but black actors were not credited even when their roles were larger.
 In more than 80 of his movies, he was given a proper character name (as opposed to simple descriptions such as "room service waiter" or "shoe-shine boy"), beginning with his second film.

-He also played the character of "Hipp" in three of RKO's six Scattergood Baines films with Guy Kibbee: Scattergood Baines (1941), Scattergood Survives a Murder (1942), and Cinderella Swings It in 1943.
+He played the character of "Hipp" in three of RKO's six Scattergood Baines films with Guy Kibbee: Scattergood Baines (1941), Scattergood Survives a Murder (1942), and Cinderella Swings It in 1943.
 Actor Paul White, who played a young version of Best's "Hipp" in the first film, went on to play "Hipp" in the next three films; Best returned to the role in the last two.

 Mantan Moreland, one of Willie Best's contemporaries, played "Birmingham Brown" the chauffeur in the Charlie Chan films.
 When Moreland took temporary leave of the series to tour in vaudeville, Willie Best took over Moreland's role (as "Chattanooga Brown") in The Red Dragon in 1945 and Dangerous Money in 1946.
 Best and Moreland appeared together in the Chan mystery Shanghai Chest in 1948.

 Arrests

 Best was fond of using recreational narcotics, which resulted in at least two well-publicized arrests.
-In 1942 he was arrested for possession of marijuana, and in 1951 he was arrested for possession of heroin.
+In 1942 he was arrested for possession of marijuana.
+In 1951, he was arrested for possession of heroin.
 The 1951 arraignment resulted in a $250 fine and three years' probation.
-The adverse publicity hurt Best's career; he would make no further films after the 1951 Roy Rogers western South of Caliente.
+The adverse publicity hurt Best's career.
+He made no further films after the 1951 Roy Rogers western South of Caliente.